davenkin/andy-springboot-sample/ADRs/006_request_process_flow.md

 - Send HTTP request to the application
 - Scheduled jobs triggered by timers
-- Send messages to the application, such as via Kafka/MQTT etc.
+- Send messages/events to the application, such as via Kafka/MQTT etc.

 For HTTP requests, they can be further split into 4 categories: